Joystream/helpdesk/proposals/README.md

 # Overview

-When the `Council` was first introduced, it was only able to vote on whether or not a runtime upgrade should be implemented.
+When the `Council` was first introduced, it was only able to vote on whether a runtime upgrade should be implemented.
 This  rarely occurred, making the Council a rather insignificant part of the platform.

-As the `Council` is meant to be be the executive arm of the Joystream governance system, we are adding a proposal system that will allow the users to control most of the day to day decision making on the platform.
+As the `Council` is meant to be the executive arm of the Joystream governance system, we are adding a proposal system that will allow the users to control most of the day-to-day decision-making on the platform.

 ## Implemented Proposals